NodeScriptLang/guides/src/guide/graph-anatomy.md

 Variables are also automatically filled when the graph is exposed as an endpoint or a schedule.

 <p class="note">
-<strong>Security note:</strong> encryption at rest means the environment values are stored securely in NodeScript database.
+<strong>Security note:</strong> encryption at rest means the environment values are stored securely in the NodeScript database.
 However, the editor will still need the original unencrypted values in order to function properly.
-Thus any user with access to your workspace techincally has access to your secrets.<br/>
+Thus any user with access to your workspace technically has access to your secrets.<br/>
 Please keep this in mind when designing your systems and take extra steps to secure your secrets as and when necessary.
 </p>